Microsoft/azure-docs.cs-cz/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Připojte se k doméně (jenom Windows)

-Pokud nasazení vašeho řešení Azure je připojené k místní službě Active Directory nebo DNS instance prostřednictvím Azure připojení k síti VPN site-to-site nebo Azure ExpressRoute (tomu se říká *mezi různými místy* v [Azure Virtual Machines plánování a implementace SAP Netweaveru][planning-guide]), očekává se, že virtuální počítač připojuje k místní doméně.
-Další informace o aspektech týkajících se pro tento krok najdete v tématu [připojení virtuálního počítače k doméně místní (jen Windows)][deployment-guide-4.3].
+Pokud nasazení vašeho řešení Azure je připojené k místní službě Active Directory nebo DNS instance prostřednictvím Azure připojení k síti VPN site-to-site nebo Azure ExpressRoute (tomu se říká *mezi různými místy* v [Azure Virtual Machines plánování a implementace SAP Netweaveru][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this step, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="configure-proxy-settings"></a>Konfigurace nastavení proxy serveru